Captain America and Eagle Scouts: Both wear uniforms, and of course they’re both patriotic and brave.

 But recently I learned the shield-toting Avenger has even more in common with young men who earn Scouting’s highest award than you might think.

-Chris Evans, the actor who plays the titular superhero in Marvel’s Captain America: The Winter Soldier (opening Friday), says “Cap” was modeled after an Eagle Scout he knew from growing up in Sudbury, Mass.
+Chris Evans, the actor who plays the titular superhero in Marvel’s Captain America: Civil War, “Cap” was modeled after an Eagle Scout he knew from growing up in Sudbury, Mass.

-In an interview with the awesome Geek Dad blog, the actor says his friend, an Eagle Scout with the Knox Trail Council, inspired how Evans approaches the role.
+In a 2014 interview with the awesome Geek Dad blog, the actor says his friend, an Eagle Scout with the Knox Trail Council, inspired how Evans approaches the role.

 Q: Do you find that a character like Captain America plays like a role model?